DSR-RHIT/me447-visualizing-data/README.md

 week 0
 ------

-Getting started with R consists of these tutorials:
+Starting with R consists of these tutorials:

 -   [Organizing your files](cm/cm010_organize-files.md)
 -   [Interacting with R in the Console](cm/cm011_using-console.md)